Hélène van Zuylen: Relationships

 On 16 August 1887 Hélène married the Roman Catholic Baron Etienne van Zuylen (1860–1934) of the House of Van Zuylen van Nievelt.
 They had two sons.
 Her son Baron Egmont van Zuylen van Nyevelt (1890–1960) was a diplomat and businessman and the father of Parisian socialite Marie-Hélène de Rothschild (born Baroness Marie-Hélène Naila Stephanie Josina van Zuylen van Nyevelt).

 In 1901 Zuylen, a lesbian, met Renée Vivien to whom she provided much-needed emotional support and stability.
 Zuylen's social position did not allow for a public relationship, but she and Vivien often traveled together and continued a discreet affair for a number of years.
 Vivien's letters to her confidant, the French journalist and Classical scholar Jean Charles-Brun, reveal that she considered herself married to the Baroness.
 She may have published poetry and prose in collaboration with Zuylen under the pen name Paule Riversdale.
 The true attribution of these works is uncertain, however; some scholars believe they were written solely by Vivien.
 Even certain books published under Zuylen's name may be, in fact, Vivien's work.
 Most of Vivien's work is dedicated to "H.L.C.B.," the initials of Zuylen's first names.

 In 1907 Zuylen abruptly left Vivien for another woman, which quickly fueled gossip within the lesbian coterie of Paris.
 Neither had been faithful.

 On 23 July 1935 she founded the initial Renée Vivien Prize, an annual French literary prize awarded in honour of the poet she once loved, intended to give encouragement to women poets at the beginning of their career, along with a pecuniary endowment.

+She was a member of the Automobile Club féminin de France.

 Nazi Occupation of France

-Art from van Zuylen's collection was seized by the E.R.R.
-Nazi looting organisation during the occupation of France in World War II.
+Art from van Zuylen's collection was seized by the Reichsleiter Rosenberg Taskforce Nazi looting organisation during the occupation of France in World War II.